remo1200/TinubuTechAssessmentAL/README.md

 - **Invalid Grid Size Format:** Requires two integers; errors if incorrect, showing expected format and line number.
 - **Incomplete/Invalid Mower Instruction Pairs:** Ensures pairs are complete; errors with line number if not.
 - **Invalid Direction Characters:** Only allows `L`, `R`, `F`; errors on invalid characters with line number.
-- **Mower Moving Outside Grid:** Throws an error and stops if a mower moves outside the grid, showing initial position.